Bari Weiss: 2017–2020: The New York Times

-In 2017, as part of an effort by The New York Times to broaden the ideological range of its opinion staff after the inauguration of President Trump, opinion editor James Bennet hired Weiss as an op-ed staff editor and writer about culture and politics.
-Through her first year at the paper, she wrote opinion pieces advocating for the blending of cultural influences, something derided by what she termed the "strident left" as cultural appropriation.
-She criticized the organizers of the 2017 Women's March protesting the inauguration of President Trump for their "chilling ideas and associations", singling out several she believed to have made antisemitic or anti-Zionist statements in the past.
-Her article about the Chicago Dyke March, asserting that intersectionality is a "caste system, in which people are judged according to how much their particular caste has suffered throughout history", was condemned by playwright Eve Ensler for misunderstanding the work of intersectional politics.
-Other sources condemned the article as fundamentally misunderstanding intersectionality.
+In 2017, as part of an effort by The New York Times to broaden the ideological range of its opinion staff after the inauguration of President Donald Trump, opinion editor James Bennet hired Weiss as an op-ed staff editor and writer on culture and politics.
+In her first year at the paper, she wrote opinion pieces defending the blending of cultural influences against criticism from what she termed the "strident left" as cultural appropriation.
+She criticized the organizers of the 2017 Women's March for their "chilling ideas and associations", singling out several she believed to have made antisemitic or anti-Zionist statements in the past.
+Her article about the Chicago Dyke March, which characterized intersectionality as a "caste system, in which people are judged according to how much their particular caste has suffered throughout history", was condemned by playwright Eve Ensler and others for misunderstanding intersectional politics.

-In January 2018, Babe.net published an anonymous woman's allegation that comedian and actor Aziz Ansari's behavior during a date rose to the level of sexual assault.
+In January 2018, Babe.net published an anonymous woman's allegation that comedian and actor Aziz Ansari's conduct during a date rose to the level of sexual assault.
 Weiss published a piece titled "Aziz Ansari Is Guilty.
-Of Not Being a Mind Reader", one of many responses to this incident in the context of the #MeToo movement.

-In March 2018, Weiss published the column "We're All Fascists Now", in which she argued that members of the left wing are increasingly intolerant of alternate views, presenting varied examples.
-Shortly after publication, the piece was corrected, and an editorial note was placed on it because one of the examples used was a fake antifa Twitter account.
-This account had been identified as fake in multiple media outlets in 2017 as a right-wing masquerade aimed at discrediting the left-wing protest movement.

-In May 2018, Weiss published "Meet the Renegades of the Intellectual Dark Web".
-This piece profiled a collection of thinkers who shared an unorthodox approach to their fields and the media landscape.
-Weiss collectively described them as the Intellectual Dark Web, borrowing the term from Eric Weinstein, managing director of Thiel Capital.
-Outlets have commented on and critiqued the label through 2020.
+Of Not Being a Mind Reader", one of many responses to the incident in the context of the #MeToo movement.
+In March 2018, Weiss published the column "We're All Fascists Now", arguing that people on the political left were increasingly intolerant of dissenting views.
+Shortly after publication, the piece was corrected and an editorial note was added because one example Weiss cited was a fabricated antifa Twitter account that had been identified as a right-wing hoax in multiple outlets in 2017.
+In May 2018, Weiss published "Meet the Renegades of the Intellectual Dark Web", profiling a group of thinkers she argued shared an unorthodox approach to their fields and to the media landscape.
+Weiss applied the collective label Intellectual Dark Web, borrowing the term from Thiel Capital managing director Eric Weinstein.

+In 2019, The Jerusalem Post named Weiss the seventh-most influential Jew in the world.